When I say Las Vegas, what comes to mind?

 You Might Like: Downtown Las Vegas Nighttime Walking Tour

-You’re probably wondering why I would be sending you to a college campus while you’re on vacation in Las Vegas?!
+You’re probably wondering why I would send you to a college campus while you vacation in Las Vegas?!

-Well, that’s because the Marjorie Barrick Museum is located on UNLV’s campus.
+That’s because the Marjorie Barrick Museum is on UNLV’s campus.

 I thought I was back in Texas for a minute.
 LOL!

 Take a Selfie at the Iconic Welcome to Las Vegas Sign